 Capital ratios are directly impacted by changes in capital, assets, and off-balance sheet commitments.
 Refer to the Loan Portfolio section for further discussion of the changes in assets.
-Additional discussion of regulatory ratios and members' equity information is included in Note 7 to the accompanying Consolidated Financial Statements.
+Additional discussion of regulatory ratios and members' equity information is included in Note 6 to the accompanying Consolidated Financial Statements and off-balance sheet commitments are discussed in Note 10 to the accompanying Consolidated Financial Statements.

 In addition to these regulatory requirements, we establish an optimum total capital target.
 This target allows us to maintain a capital base adequate for future growth and investment in new products and services.
 The target is subject to revision as circumstances change.
-Our optimum total capital target is to remain above 13.5%, as defined in our 2020 capital plan.
+Our optimum total capital target is to remain above 13.5%, as defined in our 2021 capital plan.

 If the capital ratios fall below the total requirements, including the buffer amounts, capital distributions (equity redemptions, dividends, and patronage) and discretionary senior executive bonuses are restricted or prohibited without prior FCA approval.
-We do not foresee any events that would result in this prohibition in 2020.
+We do not foresee any events that would result in this prohibition in 2021.